 As this article goes to press, Burton Albion are sitting pretty near the top of the fourth tier of English football.
-The club, who play at the modern Pirelli Stadium can claim a number of honours including once holding Manchester United to a score-draw in the FA Cup third round under the management of Nigel Clough.
+The club, who play at the modern Pirelli Stadium can claim a number of honours including once holding Manchester United to a no score-draw in the FA Cup third round under the management of Nigel Clough.
 Whilst they represent the honour of a town, perhaps better known as the home of Bass Beer and Marmite, the club has a complicated background.

 Let me take you back to the 1894/95 season when Burton Wanderers were elected into the Football League Second Division after winning the Midlands League title.
-They weren’t however, to be the first team from the Derbyshire town to be playing in the Football League.
+They weren’t however, to be the first team from the Staffordshire town to be playing in the Football League.
 Two years previously Burton Swifts had been part of the Football Alliance Division that had merged with the Football League to form a two-tier structure.

-Swifts had finished in sixth place in their first two seasons but it was Wanderers who seemed to impress the most, recording a 9-0 victory against Newcastle United and a 8-0 win against Manchester United on their way to a 4th place finish in 1896.
+Swifts had finished in sixth place in their first two seasons but it was Wanderers who seemed to impress the most, recording a 9-0 victory against Newcastle United and a 8-0 win against Manchester City on their way to a 4th place finish in 1896.
 They missed out on promotion due to goal average but it seemed that they would push again the following season.
 But it was not to be.
 That following season they finished second to bottom in the league and could count themselves very unlucky to be voted out of the Football League at the expense of Luton Town.
 Rivals Burton Swifts finished one place higher and lived to fight another day.